artainmo/web-development/backend/NestJS/README.md

 export default App;
 </pre>
-Thus in React socket.on should be called from a useEffect() that only is called once at mounting of the component.<br>
+Thus in React, socket.on should be called from a useEffect() that only is called once at mounting of the component and that disconnects the socket when unmounting.<br>
 socket.on could be declared inside another function and a socket.emit too, both functions could be declared inside a separate gateway/name.gateway.js file.<br>